latex3/tagging-project/documentation/wtpdf/index.md

 ---

-The "Larger Example" on the [WTPDF from LaTeX page](https://latex3.github.io/tagging-project/documentation/wtpdf-from-latex#a-larger-example) shows a small typical LaTeX artucle set in two columns with tables and figures.
+The "Larger Example" on the [WTPDF from LaTeX page](https://latex3.github.io/tagging-project/documentation/wtpdf-from-latex#a-larger-example) shows a small typical LaTeX article set in two columns with tables and figures.

 Here we show the effect of tagging on generated speech.
-All examples use the test release of NVDA 2025 (enabling interfacing to MathML readings), along with the current stable versions of athCat, and Foxit Acrobat Reader on Windows 11.
+All examples use the test release of NVDA 2025 (enabling interfacing to MathML readings), along with the current stable versions of MathCat, and Foxit Acrobat Reader on Windows 11.

 All files are available on [Google Drive](https://drive.google.com/drive/folders/1hN19CVsWrChMxJLOSuGE7cv6Hy5ifZ7S?usp=sharing)